johnshin86/ssl-representations/README.md

 # SSL Representations

-This library implements many recent SSL methods.
+This library implements many recent vision SSL methods.

-Self-supervised learning in vision is a function of the augmentation policy, the inductive bias of the architecture, and the interactions across samples induced by the loss function.
+Self-supervised learning in vision is an interplay of the augmentation policy, the inductive bias of the architecture, and the interactions across samples induced by the loss function.

 # Methods